tedorellana/learning/SAA-C03.md

 # AWS Certified Solutions Architect [SAA - C03] #

+## Organization Unit ##
+Contains details about an organizational unit (OU).
+An OU is a container of AWS accounts within a root of an organization.
+Policies that are attached to an OU apply to all accounts contained in that OU and in any child OUs.

+## AWS Organizations ##
+Is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
+AWS Organizations includes account management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of your business.
+As an administrator of an organization, you can create accounts in your organization and invite existing accounts to join the organization.

 ### S3 Transfer Acceleration ###
 - Good for high speed
 - Designed to optimize transfer speeds from across the world into S3 buckets.